What is oil palm?

 What food products contain palm oil?

 Palm oil’s semi-solid properties make it a favourite ingredient of food manufacturers.
-There are unlimited palm oil fractions for use in any kind of food application.
+There are unlimited palm oil fractions for use in any kinds of food application.
 The oil can be incorporated into a wide variety of food items, including cooking oil, margarine, noodles, shortening, vegetable ghee, bakery products, chocolate, creamer and ice cream.
 Due to its excellent stability, palm olein is the world’s top choice as frying oil for instant noodles, French fries, potato crisps, doughnuts, snacks, and other fried foods.

-The natural solid nature of palm stearin makes it ideal for formulating solid fats such as vanaspati, margarine, shortening and other bakery fats.
+The naturally solid nature of palm stearin makes it ideal for formulating solid fats such as vanaspati, margarine, shortening and other bakery fats.
 As there is no necessity for hydrogenation, palm-based fats are free of trans fats.

 Why is palm fat a desirable ingredient in food formulations?